Pearl (radio play)

 Pearl is a 1978 radio play by award-winning English playwright John Arden.
 Set in England in the 1640s, the play concerns a young Irish political operative named Pearl, who, with playwright Tom Backhouse, attempts to sway the political climate in favour of the British Parliament, as part of a plan to achieve Irish sovereignty.

+In the late 1970s, Arden's falling out with British theatre led BBC producer Alfred Bradley to invite him to write a play for radio.
+Pearl was the result.

 Production

+John Arden's first radio play was produced in 1955, but subsequently his work for the medium consisted only of a children's nativity play and 1970's The Bagman.
+Producer Alfred Bradley had long wanted to produce another Arden play for radio.
+Arden submitted the script for Pearl, originally written for the stage, on the basis that it would be more likely to be produced on radio than in the theatre.

+Melvyn Bragg interviewed Arden and producer Alfred Bradley on 1 July, in a segment of The South Bank Show that took viewers behind the scenes of the production.

-Pearl was produced and broadcast on BBC Radio 4 on 3 July 1978, with the following cast:
+Pearl was produced and broadcast on BBC Radio 4 on 3 July 1978 as an edition of The Monday Night Play.